-GRCC offers a number of survey courses on World history, European history, Latin American history, and United States history, as well as numerous specialized upper-level courses such as African-American history, Gender and Sexuality, Immigration and Ethnicity, local history, and many others.
-Students may also choose to pursue individualized history research projects through independent study courses or participate in a study abroad program, such as our well-known Irish Foreign Studies Program.
+GRCC offers a number of survey courses on World history, European history, Latin American history and United States history, as well as numerous specialized upper-level courses such as African-American history, gender and sexuality, immigration and ethnicity, local history and many others.
+Students may also choose to pursue individualized history research projects through independent study courses.

 Who teaches history at GRCC?